Apostolos-Daniel/toli-io-personal-website/content/post/software-engineer-vs-dev.md

 +++
-title =  "Why I call myself a software enginner (and not a dev)" tags = ["software", "engineering", "sociotechnical", "promises", "topologies"] date = "2020-07-11"
+title =  "Why I call myself a software engineer (and not a dev)" tags = ["software", "engineering", "sociotechnical", "promises", "topologies"] date = "2020-07-11"
 +++